kalegd/DigitalBacon-UI/docs/HSLColor.md

 # HSLColor

-HSLColor class represents a utility for working with HSL (Hue, Saturation, Lightness) color space.
+HSLColor objects provide 2 UI components for selecting colors with HSL (Hue, Saturation, Lightness) color space

 ## Constructor

 ### `constructor(radius?: number)`

-Creates a new instance of the HSLColor class.
+Creates a new instance of HSLColor

 - `radius`: Optional.
 The radius of the color wheel.
-Default is 0.1.
+Default is 0.1

 ## Properties

-- `onBlur`: Gets or sets the blur event handler.
-- `onChange`: Gets or sets the change event handler.
+- `hueSaturationWheel`: An [Image](/docs/Image.md) component with interactive handlers added to select the hue and saturation
+- `lightnessBar`: An [Image](/docs/Image.md) component with interactive handlers added to select the lightness
+- `onBlur`: The blur event handler that will be called if set when an interaction to select color ends
+- `onChange`: The change event handler that will be called if set during an interaction to select color
-- `radius`: Gets or sets the radius of the color wheel.
+- `radius`: The radius of the color wheel

 ## Methods

-### `getColorTexture(): Texture`

-Returns the color texture used in the HSLColor instance.

-### `getLightnessTexture(): Texture`

-Returns the lightness texture used in the HSLColor instance.

-### `getXY(radius: number): [number, number]`

-Returns the cartesian coordinates `[x, y]` from polar coordinates based on the specified radius.

-### `getLightness(): number`

-Returns the lightness value of the color.

 ### `setFromHSL(hsl: { h: number, s: number, l: number }): void`

-Sets the HSL values from an object with `h`, `s`, and `l` properties.
+Sets the HSL values from an object with `h`, `s`, and `l` properties

-### `selectColorFromXY(x: number, y: number): string | null`

-Selects a color based on the cartesian coordinates `(x, y)` on the color wheel.

-### `selectLightnessFromXY(x: number, y: number): string | null`

-Selects a lightness value based on the cartesian coordinates `(x, y)` on the lightness bar.

 ### `getColor(): string`

-Returns the current color as a hexadecimal string.
+Returns the current color as an integer that equals the hexadecimal value of the new color

 ## Events

 ### `onBlur(color: string)`

 Fired when the color selection is blurred.
-Returns the selected color as a hexadecimal string.
+Returns the selected color as an integer that equals the hexadecimal value of the new color

 ### `onChange(color: string)`

 Fired when the color selection is changed.
-Returns the selected color as a hexadecimal string.
+Returns the selected color as an integer that equals the hexadecimal value of the new color